These activities involve the EU/EEA OMCL Network only.

 A position paper: History, results and benefits of testing MRP/DCP products (PA/PH/OMCL (12) 57 3R, was released in July 2013.
 This document underlines the value of this concerted Network activity and also includes a statistical evaluation of the scheme as well as an outlook on future perspectives.

-In 2016 the 12th annual programme of the MRP/DCP Post-Marketing Surveillance Scheme was carried out.
-About 1100 product testing projects were allocated to this programme, which is an increase in comparison to the figures of previous years of around 10 percent.
-The test reports came from 25 different OMCLs.
+The 13th annual programme of the MRP/DCP Post-Marketing Surveillance Scheme was carried out in 2017.
+Around 1400 product testing projects were allocated to this programme, which is a significant increase of more than 20% compared with previous years.
+This underlines the high acceptance of this programme by the Network members.
+The test reports came from 28 different OMCLs.

-Around 6 percent of samples tested in the programme originated from a Member State or an OMCL that was not involved in the testing.
-This demonstrates the added value of the surveillance scheme with respect to work-sharing and the efforts of the OMCLs to include samples from other Member States in their national testing programmes.
+Around 6% of samples tested in the programme originated from a member state or an OMCL that was not involved in the testing.
+This demonstrates the added value of the surveillance scheme with respect to work-sharing and the efforts of the OMCLs to include samples from other member states in their national testing programmes.

-In about 1 percent of the tested materials, findings regarding regulatory issues could be identified, (e.g. mistakes in leaflets, insufficient details of test method, primary packaging issues), and in 3 percent of the cases one or more out-of-specification result(s) were reported.
-Some 8 percent of the tested products were intended for veterinary use.
-Since 2012 more DCP-products than MRP-products have been included in the annual programmes.
-This trend continued in 2016.
+For around 3% of the tested materials, findings regarding regulatory issues were identified (e.g. insufficient test method details, labelling issues), and in 2% of cases one or more out-of-specification results were reported.
+Some 9% of the tested products were intended for veterinary use.
+Since 2012, more DCP- than MRP-products have been included in the annual programmes; this trend continued in 2017.

-The corresponding database meanwhile holds about 8400 testing records of MRP- and DCP-products with contributions from 34 OMCLs.
-When the total numbers of tested products marketed in participating Member States are compared to the numbers of products reported to be tested between 2002 and 2016 in each participating Member State, it has been calculated that there is an average 9-fold gain for the EU/EEA countries.
-This means that an average participating Member State, by testing one product, benefits from the scheme by receiving the testing results for 9 marketed products generated by other Member States.
+The corresponding database, meanwhile, holds around 9900 MRP- and DCP-product testing records with contributions from 34 OMCLs (status as at January 2018).
+When the total numbers of tested products marketed in participating member states are compared to the numbers of products reported to have been tested between 2002 and 2017 in each participating member state, it has been calculated that there is an average 9-fold gain for EU/EEA countries.
+This means that by testing one product an average participating member state benefits from the scheme by receiving the testing results for nine marketed products generated by other member states.

-For 2017 and beyond the task remains to achieve over time, if possible, a balance between the number of samples sent by an OMCL for testing to another Network member and samples from other participants of the programme accepted by the same OMCL for testing.
-Discussions started in the Network how to combine the strong points of the CAP generics and MRP/DCP testing programmes.
+Beyond 2017 the task remains to achieve over time, if possible, a balance between the number of samples sent by an OMCL to another Network member for testing and the number of samples from other participants of the programme accepted by the same OMCL for testing.
+In future programmes strong features of the CAP generics and MRP/DCP testing schemes will be combined to further optimise the testing coverage of generics on the European market.

-End of 2016, compliance with ISO 9001 for the EDQM co-ordination activities with respect to the MRP/DCP product market surveillance scheme was re-certified by AFNOR.
+At the end of 2017, compliance with ISO 9001 for the EDQM co-ordination activities with respect to the MRP/DCP product market surveillance scheme was recertified by AFNOR.